-* When you write your application, please remember that your research proposal will be reviewed by both discipline-specific referees and also by members of the Medical Committee with a broad range of experience in health research.
+Writing guidelines* Applications should be written and submitted by the applicant personally. * When you write your application, please remember that your research proposal will be reviewed by both discipline-specific referees and also by members of the Medical Committee with a broad range of experience in health research.
 Please structure your proposal in a clear and succinct way and if possible seek feedback from a colleague outside your immediate research area.

-* If the research involves a clinical trial, the AMRF recommends that you familiarise yourself with the SPIRIT 2013 Statement (Standard Protocol Items: Recommendations for Interventional Trials).
+* If the research involves a clinical trial, the AMRF strongly recommends that you familiarise yourself with the SPIRIT 2013 Statement (Standard Protocol Items: Recommendations for Interventional Trials).
 Not all the guidelines may be relevant to your project, but you can use them to ensure that you plan your trial carefully and include all the relevant information in your application(s) crucial to the peer review process at the application stage, as well as providing all the trial details, results and analysis required for publications that arise from the work.* Please use the standard New Zealand MSI Curriculum Vitae template.
 This can be download from the link within the application form.
 You should complete only Parts 1 and 2a, include no more than five pages in total, and list references only from the last five years.

 * Please ensure you set the correct ACC levy for your host institution.* Please include or leave empty Kiwisaver/superannuation as appropriate.